microsoft/rust-for-dotnet-devs/rust-for-dotnet-dev.md

 - Each project resides in a separate directory, with its own `.csproj` file.
 - At the root of the repository is a `.sln` file.

-Cargo uses the following conventions for the [package layout][cargo-package-layout] to make it easy to dive into a new Cargo [package][rust-package]:
+Cargo uses the following conventions for the [package layout] to make it easy to dive into a new Cargo [package][rust-package]:

     .
     +-- Cargo.lock